 To best prevent against dings, scratched and water damage, it’s best to use this waterproof case.
-This will keep it safe from rain, mud, sand and impacts that may occur during filming.
+This will keep it safe from rain, mud, sand, and impacts that may occur during filming.

 Compact and light at only 2.2 ounces, the AUKEY AC-LC2 features the similar boxed shape of the GoPro.
 At a fraction of its cost, this action camera is simple to use since it only has four control buttons, but doesn’t feature a touchscreen on its LCD, which can make navigating a bit slower.

 The TomTom Bandit records at a high-resolution1080p60/720p120 fps, and transfers to the phone with 1,280x720-pixel resolution at a bitrate of about 7.5Mbps.
-There is also the option to recored at a 2.7K at 30fps, as well as 1080p at 60fps and 30fps along with 720p at 120fps and 60fps.
+There is also the option to record at a 2.7K at 30fps, as well as 1080p at 60fps and 30fps along with 720p at 120fps and 60fps.
 Modes include time-lapse and slow motion.

 One of the best things about the Bandit is that when used with its accompanying app, filming and editing videos is easy.
 The app creates a highlight reel from the footage with the simple shake of the smartphone.

-More impressive is the camera’s GPS and motion sensor functionality that allows the use to tag their clips to be able to find these moments easily later.
+More impressive is the camera’s GPS and motion sensor functionality that allows the user to tag their clips to be able to find these moments easily later.
 It has Wi-Fi and Bluetooth connectivity, has a built-in mic and the ability to attach an external mic.

 The Bandit is slash proof, so a little water flying up when cycling on the dirt trails won’t mess it up.
 It is waterproof to a depth of 40m with its dive lens on for surfing or underwater shots.

 This camera is tiny, with a round and long design opposed to the box-shape of options like the GoPro cameras.
 It mounts easily and has a quick-release clip.
-It also is compatible to the GoPro Mount Adapter, as well as other mount accessories that is comes with and isn’t bulky since it doesn’t have an additional protective case.
+It also is compatible with the GoPro Mount Adapter, as well as other mount accessories that is comes with and isn’t bulky since it doesn’t have an additional protective case.

-The Criteria We Used For Our Evaluation
+Criteria Used for Evaluation

-Other Important Factors
+Other Factors to Consider

 The sport or activity that is conducted will determine the kind of mount the user needs.
 The common ones include:

-- Helmet/head camera attachment- Used for surfing, skiing, snowboarding, mountain climbing, zip lining.
+Helmet/head attachment- Used for surfing, skiing, snowboarding, mountain climbing, zip lining.

-- Handlebar attachment- Used for bicycle, mountain biking.
+Handlebar attachment- Used for a

-- Chest mounts – Great for running, hiking
+Chest mounts – Great for running, hiking

-- Wrist mounts – Used for diving and underwater activities.
+Wrist mounts – Used for diving and underwater activities.